jeffThompson/CreativeProgramming1/Week12_ObjectOrientedProgramming/README.md

 toppings:    [ 'sausage', 'onions' ]
 ```

-And another – this one has no toppings:
+And another – this one has no toppings 😭

 ```
 orderNumber: 1